dphilipson/transducist/docs/api.md

 chain of numbers.

-They are kept as separate transformer objects, rather than added as additional termination methods, to maintain type safety.
+They are kept as separate transformer objects, rather than added as additional termination methods, to maintain type safety in TypeScript projects.
 TypeScript does not provide a way to restrict which of an interface's methods may be called depending on the value of a type parameter, so adding these as termination methods would mean they could be called regardless of the current element type.
 By contrast, passing one of these reducers to `reduce()` on a chain of the incorrect type will be caught as an error by TypeScript.

 ### `toSum()`